 This standard is applicable to annual reporting periods beginning on or after 1 January 2019.
 The standard replaces AASB 117 'Leases' and for lessees will eliminate the classifications of operating leases and finance leases.
 Subject to exceptions, a 'right-of-use' asset will be capitalised in the statement of financial position, measured as the present value of the unavoidable future lease payments to be made over the lease term.
 The exceptions relate to short-term leases of 12 months or less and leases of low-value assets (such as personal computers and small office furniture) where an accounting policy choice exists whereby either a 'right-of-use' asset is recognised or lease payments are expensed to profit or loss as incurred.
 A liability corresponding to the capitalised lease will also be recognised, adjusted for lease prepayments, lease incentives received, initial direct costs incurred and an estimate of any future restoration, removal or dismantling costs.
-Straight-line operating lease expense on the recognised lease liability (included in finance costs).
+Straight-line operating lease expense recognition will be replaced with a depreciation charge for the leased asset (included in operating costs) and an interest expense on the recognised lease liability (included in finance costs).
 In the earlier periods of the lease, the expenses associated with the lease under AASB 16 will be higher when compared to lease expenses under AASB 117.
 For classification within the statement of cash flows, the lease payments will be separated into both a principal (financing activities) and interest (either operating or financing activities) component.
 For lessor accounting, the standard does not substantially change how a lessor accounts for leases.
-The company will adopt this standard from 1 July 2019 but the impact of its adoption is yet to be asseesed by the company.
+The company will adopt this standard from 1 July 2019 but the impact of its adoption is yet to be assessed by the company.